 Sudden deviation of the eyes toward one direction

 The sudden appearance of one or more of these symptoms is a warning sign that a stroke may be in progress.

 In some cases, strokes are preceded by one or more transient ischemic attacks (TIAs).
 TIAs are brief episodes of stroke-like symptoms.
 Most often the symptoms last for only 5 to 20 minutes, with no permanent brain damage.

 Your doctor will review your medical history and your risk factors for stroke.
 Risk factors for stroke include:

 High blood pressure

 Your doctor will examine you.
 He or she will pay specific attention to your blood pressure and your heart.
 The doctor will do a neurological examination to check for changes in your brain function.

 To diagnose and classify your stroke, your doctor will need an imaging test of the brain.
 Tests can include:

 Computed tomography (CT) scan.
 Creates cross-sectional images of the head and brain.

-Magnetic resonance imaging (MRI) scan.
+Magnetic resonance imaging (MRI).
 Uses magnetic fields to detect changes in brain tissue.
 MRI can provide an earlier and more accurate diagnosis of stroke than CT scan.
 But it is not as widely available as CT.